Chart Color Schemes

 Earlwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 78 projects likely to affect the area.
-Notable ones include Sydney Metro City & Southwest, Botany Aquatic Centre Redevelopment, Canterbury Leisure & Aquatic Centre, and Sydney Metro City & Southwest - Sydenham to Bankstown (T3 Bankstown Line Conversion).
-The following list details those most relevant.
+AreaSearch has identified 78 projects that could impact the area, significantly influenced by changes in local infrastructure.
+Notable projects include Sydney Metro City & Southwest, Botany Aquatic Centre Redevelopment, Canterbury Leisure & Aquatic Centre, and Sydney Metro City & Southwest - Sydenham to Bankstown (T3 Bankstown Line Conversion).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.